BrushfireColton/R-BWhiteSlug/client/README.md

 From the Debug and Run menu in VS Code, select the backend service you want to attach a debugger to and click the play button.
 This debugging session will stay active until you either close VS Code, or bring down the docker containers.

 ## Changing the nginx.conf file
-If you are altering the nginx configuration file while the container is running, you changes will not be reflected until you reload the nginx service running inside the api gateway container.
-To do this you can run the following command fro mthe root folder of the project in a terminal:
+If you are altering the nginx configuration file while the container is running, your changes will not be reflected until you reload the nginx service running inside the api gateway container.
+To do this you can run the following command from the root folder of the project in a terminal:

 `docker compose exec api_gateway nginx -s reload`